MateoGarciaG/mordor-command-MateoGarciaG/README.md

 ---

 ## Reflexiones
+This project let me know a new Design Patter focused on Behavior to different of other Pattern that are focused on Creation of Objects.
+The great advantage of this pattern is that let us execute from a criteria how the behavior of the Request is going to be execute.
+All this from a COMMANDS that do this work of execute and check from a criteria.
+And after we have a Invoke Class which threat all Commands to execute them.
+Other points to mention:
 - Other point it's that I use my own ID Random generator, it's probably that due to it's random two Order Object have the same ID.
 So in the future I will change the Random Id generator to use the UUID Class to generate unique ID's.
+- I used Streams Java feature and StringBuilder and Formatter to practice them
 ### Que has mejorado con este proyecto?